nxrighthere/ENet-CSharp/README.md

 `Address.GetIP()` returns an IP address in a printable form.

-`Address.GetName()` returns a name.
-Attempts to do a reverse lookup of the host.
+`Address.GetName()` returns a name after attempts to do a reverse lookup of the host.

 #### Event
 Contains a marshalled structure from the unmanaged side with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.